motdotla/dotenv/README.md

 ### Quickstart

-Install <a href="https://github.com/vestauth/vestauth">vestauth</a> and initialize your agent.
+Install vestauth and initialize your agent.

 ```bash
 npm i -g vestauth

 vestauth agent init
 ```

-Your agent can `set` secrets in as2:
+Your agent `set`s secrets with a simple `curl` endpoint:

 ```bash
 vestauth agent curl -X POST https://as2.dotenvx.com/set '{"KEY":"value"}'
 ```

-And your agent can `get` secrets:
+And your agent `get`s secrets with a simple `curl` endpoint:

 ```bash
 vestauth agent curl https://as2.dotenvx.com/get?key=KEY
 ```

+That's it!
+This new primitive unlocks secrets access for agents without human in the loop, oauth flows, or API keys.
+It's the future for agents.

 &nbsp;